ankitrawatgit/IMGUI_Android_Executable/README.md

 ## Native Surface A9 to A13

+Special thanks to SsageParuders android native surface.

-Special Thanks to all the third-party header files and codes.
+and also Thanks to all the third-party header files and codes.

 ## HOW TO BUILD:
 1. Download the ANDROID NDK from here: [Android NDK Downloads](https://developer.android.com/ndk/downloads) and extract it.